ChrisMaherLab/SV-Hotspot/README.md

               -s 1000 --t-amp 2.99 --t-del 1.35 --stat-test wilcox.test --pval 0.05 \
               --chip-cov-lbl H3K27ac -d 10000 --left-ext 0 --right-ext 0 --plot-top-peaks 2
 ```
 * Note, the -v flags map your local filesystem locations to a “location” within the Docker image.
 Therefore, you need to change ```/local/folder```to your local folder on your machine.
 This folder must contain the "<b>test_data</b>" folder.
 The final output will be sent to this folder as well.
+* Please note that you need to provide the absolute path for ```/local/folder```.
 * ```/data``` is a folder on the image container used to receive the input data that was mapped by -v flag.
 The SV-HotSpot pipeline is configured with this folder and it has to be provided the same way in the above command.

 ### Plot Peaks (Hotspot sites)